tommycs127/yumcha/README.md

 ### Calculating the coverage of a scheme

 > [!NOTE]
+>
-> This function may take a few seconds to complete due to the high volume of combinations generated.
-Because it works by iterating through all valid syllables, refer to the notes in the [Getting all valid syllables](#getting-all-valid-syllables) section for further details.
+> - This function may take a few seconds to complete due to the high volume of combinations generated.
+> - This function iterates through all valid syllables; refer to the notes in the [Getting all valid syllables](#getting-all-valid-syllables) section for further details.

 Calculate the phonological coverage of the Meyer–Wempe scheme: